 Collects: Final Crisis #1 To #7

-For me, Final Crisis will always be the *hardest* Morrison read in his own deep and often complicated canon.
+For me, Final Crisis will always be the *hardest* Morrison read in their own deep and often complicated canon.
 It’s an impressive book, and an unabashedly interesting view of the DC cosmos, but it is far from accessible.
 I appreciate what Morrison is trying with Final Crisis more than I out and out actually enjoy the book.

 You can find the whole event guide via Comic Book Herald’s Final Crisis reading order.